 Slack is a text based chat program that works like a messenger service.
-You will need an account and you will stay most connected if you download the app and turn on notifications or at the very least log in once a day – read what is going on and/or leave a comment.
+Those in the SNC cohort will be using Slack as our main form of communication and backchannel.
+Only those in the SNC cohort are invited to this space.
+You will need an account and you will stay most connected if you download the app and turn on notifications.

-Access – To access Slack you need to be invited.
-Autumm is handling invites for those who have registered.
-So, if you have registered and have not received an invite please reach out to her.
+Access – To access Slack you need to sign up or be invited.
+You can use your SNC email address to sign yourself up.
+Autumm is handling invites for those who would rather sign up this way – if you would prefer an invite please request one from her.

-As part of developing a digital identity participants will blog publicly on this site.
+As part of developing a digital identity members of the SNC cohort will blog publicly on this site.
 If participants have their own blog they would like to use we will ask that they cross post here.

 You are encouraged to post at least once on each of our major topics (digital: pedagogy, identity, networks, and scholarship).

 Range of public: Blogs by nature are very public to view though posting to snc.digpins.org is only open to those in the SNC cohort.
 The URL of this site is publicly available and could be indexed by search engines like Google. snc.digpins.org runs on WordPress and is a subdomain of digpins.org which is owned by Sundi Richard.

 Access – Autumm will create accounts for each registered participant who will receive email invites with a changeable password.
 Anyone visiting the site can see the blog.